Samuel107/telekinesis-project/README.md

 *5/26/2016:* I ran out of ideas so I am taking a break with this project until some inspirational ideas hit me in the head.
 I have short gifs up in each readme.md to show off the scripts.

 *5/30/2016:* Having some major issues getting it to work on iOS.
-I will most likely have to back track until it worked, I cannot find any solutions.
+I will most likely have to back track to a version that worked then continue with the new stuff slowly to find the problem.
+This will take a while.

 ## Goal